PentHertz/RF-Swift-docs/source/getting-started/running_image.rst

 			Docker Desktop doesn't require administrator privileges.

-		To attach a USB device, you'll need to install and use `usbipd <https://learn.microsoft.com/en-us/windows/wsl/connect-usb>`_ tool as follows by first listing devices plugged in the computer:
+		To attach a USB device, you can our documented :ref:`winusb<winusb_commands>` to simplify USB device attachment on the container.
+Or you can also manually use `usbipd <https://learn.microsoft.com/en-us/windows/wsl/connect-usb>`_ tool as follows by first listing devices plugged in the computer:

 		.. code-block:: bash